Covid 3rd wave may see half the cases recorded during second surge, says govt panel scientist | Health

 - India

-The third wave of coronavirus could hit the peak between October-November if Covid appropriate behaviour is not followed, but may see half the daily cases recorded during the second surge, according to a scientist of a government panel tasked with modelling COVID-19 cases.
+A possible third wave of coronavirus infection can hit its peak between October-November if Covid-appropriate behaviour is not followed, but it may see half the daily cases recorded during the second surge, said a scientist of a government panel tasked with modelling of COVID-19 cases.

-He, however, said the third wave could spread faster if any new virulent variant emerges.
+However, Covid infection can spread faster during the third wave if any new virulent variant of SARS-CoV-2 emerges, said Manindra Agarwal who is working with the Sutra Model-- the mathematical projection of the COVID-19 trajectory.

-Manindra Agarwal, involved in the 'Sutra Model' or the mathematical projection of trajectory of COVID-19, also said the model has three scenarios--optimistic, intermediate and pessimistic--for the prediction of the third wave.
+The panel was formed by the Department of Science and Technology last year to forecast the surge of coronavirus cases using mathematical models.

-The Department of Science and Technology had last year formed the panel to forecast the surge of coronavirus cases using mathematical models.
+Besides Agarwal, who is a scientist with IIT-Kanpur, the panel also has M Vidyasagar, another scientist with IIT-Hyderabad, and Lt.
+Gen Madhuri Kanitkar, Deputy Chief (Medical) of Integrated Defence Staff, as members.

-The panel had also received flak for not predicting the exact nature of the second wave of Covid.
+The panel had earlier received flak for not predicting the ferocity of the second wave of COVID-19 in the country.

-Agarwal, who is part of the three-member panel, said the loss of immunity, effects of vaccination and possibility of a more virulent variant, have been factored in while predicting the third wave, something which was not done during modelling the second wave.
+About the predictions for the third wave, Agarwal said the loss of immunity, effects of vaccination and the possibility of a more virulent variant have been factored in this time, which was not done while modelling the second wave.

-"We have created three scenarios.
-One is an 'optimistic' one.
-In this, we assume that life goes back to normal by August, and there is no new mutant.
-The second is the 'intermediate' one.
-In this, we assume that vaccination is 20 per cent less effective in addition to optimistic scenario assumptions.
+''We have created three scenarios.
+One is optimistic, where we assume that life goes back to normal by August and there is no new mutant.
+Another is intermediate wherein we assume that vaccination is 20 per cent less effective in addition to optimistic scenario assumptions.

-"Third is 'pessimistic' one.
-This has one assumption different from the intermediate one: a new, 25 per cent more infectious mutant spreads in August (it is not delta+, which is not more infectious than delta)," he said in a series of tweets.
+''The final one is pessimistic with assumptions different from the intermediate one: a new 25 per cent more infectious mutant spreads in August (it is not Delta plus, which is not more infectious than Delta variant),'' Agarwal said in a series of tweets.

-According to the graph shared by Agarwal, the second wave is likely to plateau by mid-August, and the third wave could reach its peak between October and November.
+According to a graph shared by Agarwal, the second wave is likely to plateau by mid-August and a possible third wave could reach its peak between October and November.

-In the case of the 'pessimistic' scenario, the third wave could see cases rise up between 1,50,000 to 2,00,000 in the country, the scientist noted.
+In the pessimistic scenario, the third wave could see daily COVID-19 cases rise up between 1,50,000 and 2,00,000 in the country, the scientist noted.

 The figure is less than half of what was recorded when the deadly second wave had hit its peak in the first half of May, flooding hospitals with patients and claiming thousands of lives daily.